Maintenance

 We can do this kind of update/upgrade (build a new container and throw away the old one) because usually the data and configuration of the application are stored outside the container.
 So, the newly built container can reuse them.
 Or, in some cases, we can modify automatically the configuration of the new container (with the help of scripts).

-Most of docker-scripts applications can be updated just with a ds make
+Most of docker-scripts applications can be updated just with a ds make, which will rebuild the container, customize automatically its

 configuration (if needed), and reuse the same data and/or configs